Milagro (Santana album)

 Milagro is the seventeenth studio album by Santana, released in 1992.
 Milagro, which means "miracle" in Spanish, was dedicated to the lives of Miles Davis and Bill Graham, and was Santana's first album on the Polydor label after twenty-two years with Columbia Records.
 The album reached 102 in the Billboard 200.
 The album was recorded and mixed fully digitally using the Studer Dyaxis system.

-As of 2020, this is the band Santana's only studio album not owned by Sony Music Entertainment, the successor to Sony BMG, a company formed by the merger of Columbia's parent (the original) Sony Music Entertainment and BMG, the parent of Santana's former label Arista Records.
-The album is owned by Universal Music Group, which purchased Polydor's parent PolyGram in 1998.
+As of 2020, this is the band Santana's only studio album not owned by Sony Music Entertainment, the successor of Sony BMG, a company formed by the merger of Columbia's parent (the original) Sony Music Entertainment and BMG, the parent of Santana's former label Arista Records.
+The album is owned by Universal Music Group, which was formed by the 1999 merger of the PolyGram and MCA label families.